Wilderness: France

-Since 1861, the French Waters and Forests Military Agency (Administration des Eaux et Forêts) put a strong protection on what was called the « artistic reserve » in Fontainebleau State Forest.
-With a total of 1,097 hectares, it is known to be the first World nature reserve.
+Since 1861, the French Waters and Forests Military Agency (Administration des Eaux et Forêts) has strongly protected what was called the « artistic reserve » in Fontainebleau State Forest.
+With a total of 1,097 hectares, it is known as the first World nature reserve.

-Then in the 1950s, Integral Biological Reserves (Réserves Biologiques Intégrales, RBI) are dedicated to man free ecosystem evolution, on the contrary of Managed Biological reserves (Réserves Biologiques Dirigées, RBD) where a specific management is applied to conserve vulnerable species or threatened habitats.
+Then in the 1950s, Integral Biological Reserves (Réserves Biologiques Intégrales, RBI) have been dedicated to a human free ecosystem evolution, in contrast to Managed Biological reserves (Réserves Biologiques Dirigées, RBD), where specific management practiced are applied to conserve vulnerable species or threatened habitats.

-Integral Biological Reserves occurs in French State Forests or City Forests and are therefore managed by the National Forests Office.
-In such reserves, all harvests coupe are forbidden excepted exotic species elimination or track safety works to avoid fallen tree risk to visitors (already existing tracks in or on the edge of the reserve).
+Integral Biological Reserves occur in French State Forests or City Forests and are therefore managed by the National Forests Office.
+In such reserves, all harvesting and hunting is forbidden except for exotic species elimination or track safety works to avoid fallen tree risk to visitors (already existing tracks in or on the edge of the reserve).

-At the end of 2014, there were 60 Integral Biological Reserves in French State Forests for a total area of 111,082 hectares and 10 in City Forests for a total of 2,835 hectares.
+At the end of 2014, there were 60 Integral Biological Reserves in French State Forests represented a total area of 111,082 hectares and ten in City Forests for a total of 2,835 hectares.